tursodatabase/libsql/ext/zonefile/README.md

 useful for testing only).

 <tr valign=top><td>encryptionKey<td>""
-<td>The encryption key (a string) to use.
-The value of this option is
+<td>The encryption key to use.
+The encryption key must be specified as an
+even number of hexadecimal that will be converted to a binary key before use.
+It is the responsibility of the caller to specify a key of the optimal length for each encryption algorithm (e.g. 16 bytes (32 hex digits) for a 128-bit encryption, or 32 bytes (64 digits) for a 256-bit method).
-ignored if <i>encryptionType</i> is set to "none".
+This option is ignored if <i>encryptionType</i> is set to "none".
 </table>

-For example, to create a zonefile named "test.zonefile" based on the contents of database table "test_input" and with a maximum automatic frame size of 4096 bytes:
+For example, to create a zonefile named "test.zonefile" based on the contents of database table "test_input", with a maximum automatic frame size of 4096 bytes and using "xor" encryption with a 128-bit key:

 >     SELECT zonefile_write('test.zonefile', 'test_input',
+>       '{"maxAutoFrameSize":4096,
+>         "encryptionType":"xor",
+>         "encryptionKey":"e6e600bc063aad12f6387beab650c48a"
->       '{"maxAutoFrameSize":4096}'
+>       }'
 >     );

 ### Using (Reading) Zonefile Files